 Garment Cleaning Solvents

 Perc is a known carcinogen on the California Proposition 65 list.
-It causes liver and kidney damage, and is a neurotoxicant and irritant.
+It causes liver and kidney damage, and is an irritant and a neurotoxicant.
 It is also persistent in the environment.
 Occupational exposure to perc can lead to neurological effects, reduced fertility and spontaneous abortions.
 High levels of exposure in enclosed spaces, even for short periods of time, can cause respiratory failure and even death.

 Professional wet cleaning has been identified as an environmentally friendly, non-smog forming technology that is the safer choice.

 Download San Francisco Department of the Environment's factsheet Dry Cleaning: How to Green Your Cleaning (PDF).

 Most items labeled “dry clean only” can be professionally wet cleaned without shrinkage or damage.

 Garment cleaning businesses that move to wet cleaning practices can have the following benefits:

 Wet cleaning has substantial quantifiable environmental benefits.Here are the estimated environmental benefits when ten garment cleaners switch to wet cleaning from dry cleaning:

 *Energy & Solvent Usage, VOC data obtained from CARB California Dry Cleaning Industry Technical Assessment Report, 2006; Water usage data from Sinsheimer 2004, 2008; GHG conversion factor (lbs/kWh) obtained from ICLEI climate protection software.

 Wet Cleaners in San Francisco